 When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service or the gain or loss on curtailment is recognised immediately in the standalone statement of profit and loss.
-The Company recognises gains and losses on the settlement of a defined benefit plan when the (All amounts in ₹ Crores, unless otherwise stated)

-settlement occurs in the standalone statement of profit and loss.
+The Company recognises gains and losses on the settlement of a defined benefit plan when the settlement occurs in the standalone statement of profit and loss.